hassaanmuzammil/agora/README.md

 | `admin@example.com` | `password123` | Admin |
 | `user@example.com` | `password123` | Regular user |

-## Access Control

-- **Admin** gets a "Groups" tab (hidden for regular users) to create groups, add/remove members, and control which groups a file is shared with from the Files page.
-- **Regular users** can only see and query files they uploaded, or files shared with a group they belong to.
-- Access is enforced at the retrieval layer, not just the file list — a user without access to a file cannot pull answers from its content either, since the Qdrant search itself is filtered by the caller's allowed file set before anything is retrieved.
-- Creating a user account is currently a backend/script task (see above), not a UI flow — this is a scoped decision for now, not an oversight (see [Roadmap](#known-limitations--roadmap)).

-## RAG Pipeline Deep Dive

-This section documents the actual retrieval/generation tuning behind the app — these are real, tested design decisions, not defaults left untouched.

-**Retrieval:**
-- Hybrid dense + sparse search: `all-MiniLM-L6-v2` dense embeddings combined with `Qdrant/bm25` sparse vectors, so both semantic similarity and exact keyword matches contribute to candidate selection
-- Top 20 candidates (`RETRIEVE_K`) are pulled from Qdrant, then narrowed to the top 3 (`RERANK_TOP_N`) by a `cross-encoder/ms-marco-MiniLM-L-6-v2` reranker
-- Each of those 3 chunks gets its immediate neighbor (±1) pulled in for continuity, so a chunk cut off mid-sentence isn't missing its conclusion

-**Query understanding (two outputs from one LLM call, not one):**
-- `search_query` — used only for the Qdrant search above; allowed to be loose/expansive since a slightly-too-broad search just adds a few extra candidates
-- `clarified_question` — used only for the final-answer step; must preserve the exact scope of the original question (no added sub-questions, no guessed domains) while resolving pronouns and fixing typos, since the final-answer step never sees conversation history directly — this field is its only chance to understand what "it" or "that" referred to
-- A misspelled or unfamiliar term is explicitly *not* treated as grounds for rejecting a question — only genuine non-questions (greetings, small talk, harmful requests, true gibberish) get rejected before retrieval

-**Answer generation:**
-- `temperature=0` on both OpenAI calls — verified via repeated identical-prompt testing that the default (unset) temperature caused the same prompt to sometimes answer and sometimes falsely refuse; determinism removes that as a variable entirely
-- The final-answer prompt explicitly tells the model to use whichever retrieved chunks are relevant and ignore the rest, only refusing if *none* of the context relates to the question at all — without this, a good 3-chunk retrieval diluted by tangential neighbor chunks (e.g. benchmarks, references) could tip the model into refusing to answer even when a clearly relevant chunk was sitting right there in the context

 ## API Reference

 Full interactive documentation (request/response schemas, try-it-out) is available at `http://localhost:8000/docs` once the backend is running.
 High-level endpoint groups: